Autonomous · EU AI Act · 2026

 Scope & ingest

-Connect architecture docs, model cards, and policy notes.
+Architecture docs, model cards, and policy notes you already maintain.

 Step 02